 |Installation, maintenance, and repair||261||202||5.3||3.9|

 This too will affect the US unemployment rate which measures those looking for work.
 With so many seniors unemployed and without retirement funds, they will remain in the active workforce.
 Although many are of poor health, others are very healthy and capable of working into their 80s.

 This is not the employment environment of 40 years ago.
 The whole realm of employability is changing along with international trade and economic changes.
 The US government knows China and India have billions of young workers, and will begin to focus instead on employing our youth instead.

 This is not what the big tech companies and multinationals want, but it has to be.
 If Americans have no money to spend, the US will become a forgotten entity.
 That’s not good for the US unemployment rate.

-See more on the US job market outlook.
+See more on the stock market forecast next 3 months.